-- 14 % between 150° W and 90° W and between 0° and 30° E. These two maxima are consistent with the discussion in the previous section, where we stated that the 20 day wave in the polar region consists in two waves travelling in opposite directions which leads to a standing oscillation.
-Hence, the phase of the polar 20 day wave does not exhibit a clear eastward or westward travelling pattern like at mid-latitudes, but shows two - distinct regions with two different phases.
-The wave amplitudes and phases obtained by the ground-based observations are similar to the ones obtained by the satellite data, except for the phase obtained by SWARA (Seoul).
-The phase difference in Seoul can be explained by the fact that the 20 day wave above Seoul is practically inexistent and therefore the phase difference is insignificant. - The longitudinal variations of the 16-day wave are shown in Fig. 6.
-As for the 20 day wave, the 16-day wave at 37° N and 47° N are similar with respect to longitudinal variations in amplitude and phase.
+110° W and 70° E. The longitudinal variations and the phase of the 20-day wave at the latitude circles of Seoul and Bern are similar, indicating that the 20-day wave is a large-scale wave affecting a broad range of latitudes.
+At 67° N, there are two maxima with a relative amplitude of approximately 14 % between 150 and 90° W and between 0 and 30° E. These two maxima are consistent with the discussion in the previous section, where we stated that the 20-day wave in the polar region consists in two waves traveling in opposite directions, which leads to a standing wave.
+Hence, the phase of the polar 20-day wave does not exhibit a clear eastward- or westwardtraveling pattern like at midlatitudes, but shows two distinct regions with two different phases.
+The wave amplitudes obtained by the ground-based observations are similar to the ones obtained by the satellite data.
+However, the phases are only similar between ground-based and satellite data for MI-AWARA (Bern) and MIAWARA-C (Sodankylä) and not for SWARA (Seoul).
+The 20-day wave observed with SWARA is approximately 180° out of phase compared to the one observed by Aura MLS.
+We assume that this discrepancy is due to the fact that it is difficult to adequately determine the phase of the very weak 20-day wave above Seoul (amplitude less than 2%) that is superposed by measurement noise.

+The longitudinal variations of the 16-day wave are shown in Fig. 7.
+As for the 20-day wave, the 16-day wave at 37 and 47° N are similar with respect to longitudinal variations in amplitude and phase.
 The 16-day wave maximizes between 30° W and 45° E at 37° N and between 90° W and 45° E at 47° N with relative amplitude of up to 8%.
-In the polar region, the 16-day wave minimizes between 30° W and 45° E, i.e., at the longitude where the wave has a maximum at mid-latitudes.
-For all three latitudes circles. - 20 gitude where the wave has a maximum at mid-latitudes.
-For all three latitudes circles, the 16-day wave is eastward propagating with zonal wave number 1.
+In the polar region, the 16-day wave minimizes between 30° W and 45° E, i.e., at the longitude where the wave has a maximum at midlatitudes.
+For all three latitude circles, the 16-day wave is eastward propagating with zonal wave number 1.
 The amplitude and phase obtained by the ground-based and the satellite data are consistent.